LEGACY PLANNING OPTIONS

 I WANT TO PROTECT MY ASSETS FROM LAWSUITS, CREDITORS, DIVORCE, AND MY OWN BAD LUCK.
 We can do that with a Domestic Asset Protection Trust.

 I WANT TO GIVE MY PROPERTY TO MY FAMILY AND STILL BE CHARITABLE.
-We can do that with a Charitable Remainder Trust, Charitable Lead Trust, Private Family Foundation, or an LLC.
+We can do that with a Charitable Remainder Trust or a Charitable Lead Trust.

 I WANT A SUCCESSION PLAN FOR MY BUSINESS IN CASE I BECOME DISABLED OR DIE.
 We can do that with business estate planning, which may include a Buy/Sell Agreement.